The UN and its partners ramp up their appeal for peace and aid at the 4-month mark of Sudan's war

 “People are dying because they cannot access health care services and medicine.
 And now, because of the war, Sudan’s children are wasting away for lack of food and nutrition,” it said.

-A recent uptick in violence in South Darfur state has made aid deliveries to the remote area difficult, said David MacDonald, aid group Care International’s regional director for east and southern Africa.
+A recent uptick in violence in South Darfur state has made aid deliveries to the remote area difficult, said David MacDonald, aid group Care International’s country director for Sudan.

 Dozens were killed in the Kubum area of the state last week during a raid by Arab tribesmen in RSF vehicles, a Sudanese legal group said.